rfshelley/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 In order to work with ZigBee you will need to use the ZigBee Cluster Library extensively to look up the proper values to send back and forth to your device.
 You can download this document `here <http://www.zigbee.org/download/standards-zigbee-cluster-library/>`__.

-There is also a ZigBee utility class covered in the :ref:`zigbee_ref`
+There is also a ZigBee utility class covered in the :ref:`zigbee_ref`.

 ----

 Best practices
 --------------

 - The use of 'raw ...' commands is deprecated.
-Instead use the documented methods on the zigbee library.
-If you need to do something that requires the use of a 'raw' command let us know and we will look at adding it to the zigbee library.
+Instead use the documented methods on the ZigBee library.
+If you need to do something that requires the use of a 'raw' command let us know and we will look at adding it to the ZigBee library.
-- Do not use sendEvent() in command methods.
-Sending events should be handled in the parse method.
+- Do not use ``sendEvent()`` in command methods.
+Sending events should be handled in the ``parse`` method.

 ----